Bitcoin-ABC/bitcoin-abc/modules/ecash-wallet/README.md

 `BuiltAction.broadcast()` rejects partial multisig txs and does **not** auto-retry after UTXO conflict errors (sync + rebuild + immediate broadcast only fits fully signed `Wallet` builds).
 On failure: `sync`, rebuild, redo `signPartialTx` handoff, broadcast again.

+Optional `broadcast({ finalizationTimeoutSecs: 60 })` uses chronik-client's `broadcastAndFinalizeTxs` to wait for Avalanche finalization.
+Default behavior is unchanged: broadcast to mempool only.

 ## Roadmap

 `ecash-wallet` is engineered to be a drop-in wallet lib for any ecash application that needs wallet functionality.
 The first milestone demonstrating minimal fulfillment of this requirement will be the integration of `ecash-wallet` into Cashtab.